- Our Basic Approach to Corporate Governance

 Status of Internal Audits and Auditing by Corporate Auditors

-FHI has established the Audit Department as an internal auditing organization to implement planned audits of the execution of business operations in each in-house department as well as Group companies inside and outside Japan.
-At the beginning of the fiscal year, the department coordinates its internal audit plan for the fiscal year with the Board of Corporate Auditors’ policy in advance.
-The Audit Department reports the results of all internal audits to the corporate auditors and reports on the status of internal audit activities and exchanges opinions with them on a monthly basis to achieve collaboration.
-The Audit Department also endeavors to strengthen the auditing function in conjunction with audits by the Accounting Auditor.
+Subaru has established the Audit Department as an internal auditing organization to implement planned audits of the execution of business operations in each in-house department as well as Group companies inside and outside Japan.
+At the beginning of the fiscal year, the Department coordinates its internal audit plan for the fiscal year taking into consideration the internal audit status of the entire group, and implements it as planned.
+The Audit Department creates a report on the results of internal audits and delivers it to directors, corporate auditors and concerned personnel, and report it quarterly at the Executive Management Board Meeting.

-Evaluation of Internal Control System for Financial Reporting
+Evaluation of the Internal Control System Related to Financial Reporting

 Regarding internal control reporting systems pursuant to the Financial Instruments and Exchange Act, the evaluation of the internal control system related to financial reporting is dated the final day of the consolidated accounting period and is conducted in accordance with generally accepted assessment standards for internal control over financial reporting.

 The President & Chief Executive Officer (CEO) and the Chief Financial Officer (CFO) evaluated the status of the development of the internal control system related to financial reporting as of March 31, 2018 and affirmed that it has been established properly and functions effectively and issued an internal control report audited by the Accounting Auditors to that effect.